ClementFoucher/StateS/README.txt

 To obtain code, use command:
-git clone git://git.code.sf.net/p/states/code states-code To compile, use commands `qmake` on .pro file, then `make` Qt 5.4 is needed, as well as a compiler supporting -std=c++11 flag.
+git clone git://git.code.sf.net/p/states/code states-code To compile, use commands `qmake` on .pro file, then `make` Qt 5.4 is needed, as well as a compiler supporting c++ 2011.

 Most art used in the software is, or is based on, third-party art work released under open source licences.
 Authors information and corresponding licences can be found in "art" folder.